MikeyBeez/AITools/documents/architecturalguide.md

 # AITools

+## Note:  It's my hope that this architecture will allow me to keep track of all the code as well as possible.
+It's important that ony core functionality exist in each module.

 ## Architecture Guide

 AITools is designed with modularity, threading, and asynchronous operations in mind.
 This architecture allows for efficient, non-blocking interactions with AI models while maintaining a simple and extensible codebase.